web3/web3.js/docs/web3-eth-ens.rst

 ------------------------------------------------------------------------------

-ENS events
+Ens events
 =====================

-The ENS API provides the possibility for listening to all ENS related events.
+The Ens API provides the possibility for listening to all Ens related events.

 ------------
 Known resolver events